-How would the world benefit if we made meditation a part of the classroom experience at the very start of students’ educational journey?
+How would the world benefit if we made meditation a part of the classroom experience at the very start of a student’s educational journey?

-The Dalai Lama famously said that, “If every eight-year-old in the world is taught meditation, we will eliminate violence from the world within one generation.”
+The Dalai Lama famously said, “If every eight-year-old in the world is taught meditation, we will eliminate violence from the world within one generation.”

-That sounds like a pretty tall promise, but one only has to dig a little into research on meditation to realize it’s not that far out of the realm of possibility.
+Yeah, that sounds like a pretty tall promise, but you only have to dig a little into research on meditation to realize it’s not that far out of the realm of possibility.

 1. Meditation has a positive impact on health.

-These were grown men and women.
-You can only imagine what sort of impact maintenance through meditation — starting from a young age — would have.
+Now, these were grown men and women.
+So you can only imagine what sort of impact maintenance through meditation — starting from a young age — would have.

 2. Meditation can help kids learn to cope.

-In addition to health problems – including obesity – that can be caused by too much stress — substance abuse is common among high-strung kids.
+But meditation doesn’t just help with health problems, like obesity, that can be caused by too much stress.
+Substance abuse is also common among high-strung kids.
+(3)

 3. Meditation increases intelligence.

-In case you’re worried about kids becoming nonchalant and lazy if meditation were implemented in school curriculum, you can put those fears to rest.
+In case you’re worried about kids becoming nonchalant and lazy if schools bring meditation into the curriculum, you can put those fears to rest.

-In other words, not only would kids be less stressed out by school and social pressures as a result of meditation – they would also be better equipped to perform well academically and socially.
+In other words, not only will meditation helps kids handle the stress of school and social pressures, but they would also be better able to perform well academically and socially.

 4. Meditation reduces social isolation.

-Social isolation is a major issue among students and can have a large impact on mental health as well as self-esteem.
+Unfortunately, social isolation is a major issue among students and can have a large impact on mental health as well as self-esteem.
 As such, meditation in the classroom could have a major impact on kids who would be isolated without it.
+(8)